An entirely unscientific collection of dates and events that we have heard about and think others might want to know about as well…

 Keep an eye on other events happening in our sector under News – Events category of our website

 Tick4Kids Events Calendar is a wonderful place to find events around the country designed to promote debate about what needs to be done to improve the lives of children.
 Check out the Tick4Kids website for more information.
-For example, how about this event?

 The Bring an Adult to Vote Campaign is about children motivating their family and whanau to get out and vote, while at the same time teaching the children the purpose and value of participation in democracy.
 Watch the accompanying videos of the children and teachers who inspired the campaign.

 5th September 5.30pm meet Wellington Railway Station.
 CPAG and EveryChildCounts are organising this forum to jointly call for urgent action on housing to recognise every child’s right to a safe, affordable and healthy home.
 This is an opportunity for you to learn about what different parties will do to improve access to safe, affordable, healthy housing for all children in Aotearoa New Zealand.
 There will also be opportunities for you to ask questions and share your concerns.
 Please RSVP to Lisa Woods at email@example.com or 021 1228 273

 20th September 10.30am-12.30pm Wellington, Community Hub, level 4, 120 Featherston St, Wellington (entrance on Waring Taylor St).
 Hui E has released its ‘General Election 2017 Ngā Take Whakahirahira a Hapori – Community Priorities’ election report.
 25th September also marks the 2nd anniversary since the Sustainable Development Goals were adopted by 193 countries, including New Zealand, and this event is to emphasise the importance of the goals to Aotearoa / New Zealand, as it is so evident through the report.
 Please join us for some celebratory cake and hear from some of the organisations who contributed to the report.
 Please register at electionhui2017.eventbrite.com